How Big Do Toy Poodles Get? (Size + Growth Chart)

 Factors Affecting the Size of a Toy Poodle

-There are a few things that can affect the size of a Toy Poodle.
-If a Toy Poodle has intestinal worms when it is young, the worms can rob the dog’s body of important nutrients to slow its growth.
+A few factors can affect the size of a Toy Poodle.
+If a Toy Poodle has intestinal worms when young, the worms can rob the dog’s body of essential nutrients to slow their growth.

 Another factor that plays a role in the size of a Toy Poodle is whether or not the dog was spayed or neutered.
 It’s been found that early spaying and neutering have been directly related to increased body weight.